MICHAEL BROADWAY

 Michael regularly accompanies the soprano Vaninne Parker.

 In 2001, he became a Liveryman of the Worshipful Company of Musicians, and in 2008, having been elected as Parish Clerk for West Hackney, he was admitted to the Worshipful Company of Parish Clerks.
+In July 2021 he was installed as Master.

 +44 (0) 20 7254 6145